Multi-User Holographic MIMO Surfaces: Channel Modeling and Spectral Efficiency Analysis: Achievable Rate with Linear Precoding

 In this section, we derive the SE of the downlink MU-HMIMOS communication system adopting linear detectors (MRT and ZF).
-The perfect knowledge of CSI is obtained at the receiver end, and the phase matrix is assumed to be perfectly configured.
-Different from the conventional precoding analysis of MIMO system, the MU-HMIMOS system is equipped with a large number of patch antennas at both transmitter and receiver, which requires excessively high computational cost, especially in the matrix inversion operation.
-In addition, the channel statistics are also different.
-In traditional MIMO system, each element in channel matrix is normally assumed to have the same unit variance, however, each entry in the constructed EM channel has different variances.
+The perfect CSI is obtained at the receiver, and the phase matrix is assumed to be perfectly configured.
+Different from the conventional precoding analysis of MIMO system, the MU-HMIMOS system is equipped with a large number of patch antennas at both transmitter and receiver, which requires excessively high operational cost in practice, especially in the matrix inversion operation.
+In addition, in traditional MIMO system, each element in channel matrix is normally assumed to have the same unit variance, however, each entry in the constructed EM channel has different variances.
 Thus, the traditional analysis methods in large MIMO system cannot be directly applied in the considered scenario.
-Based upon the characteristic of EM, we present a novel capacity evaluation method that requires the less computational cost and a low complexity NS based ZF precoding scheme.
+Based upon the equivalent wavenumber domain channel, we present a novel capacity evaluation method that requires the less computational cost and a hardware efficient NS-based ZF precoding scheme.